syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/ListView/Selection.md

 When a specific list item is selected, it is highlighted with an active color.
 PreventSelection property prevents this behavior when set to true.

-> Note: When the click (select) action is completed, the highlight is undone automatically even if this property is set to false.
+N> When the click (select) action is completed, the highlight is undone automatically even if this property is set to false.

 {% highlight html %}